Solution Path Algorithm for Twin Multi-class Support Vector Machine: Solution Path for Twin Multi-class Support Vector Machine

-When the regularization parameter $\lambda ^ {l}$ decreases continuously, a total of eight events in the above six cases are defined as the first event.
-Thus, the regularization parameter $\lambda ^ {l + 1}$ can be calculated as follows.
+When the regularization parameter decreases as the iteration step size increases, eight possible events in the above six cases are discussed above.
+One of these events that occurs is called as the starting event.
+The criteria for selecting the starting event is that when this event occurs, the corresponding regularization parameter is at the maximum among them and simultaneously greater than the minimum threshold $\lambda_{\mathrm{min}}$.
+Thus, the regularization parameter $\lambda ^ {l + 1}$ and the corresponding starting event $e_{\mathrm{start}}$ can be calculated the following equations, respectively.